eflautt/ga-data-science/lessons/lesson-14/readme.md

 ## Opening

 This lesson will continue on natural language processing with an emphasis on _latent variable models_.

+In our data science workflow, we will often be MINEing datasets with a large amount of text or unstructured data.
+In our last class, we saw many techniques for MINEing this data includes pre-processing and building linguistic rules to uncover patterns.
+We could create classifiers from this unstructured data.
+In this class we continue with methods for MINEing or REFINEing our understanding of text data by attempting to uncover structure or organization inherent in the text.

 Much of the advances in natural language processing have been in using data to learn rules of grammar and language and then using those tools to extract information or build classification algorithms from the text.
 We saw these tools in the last class.
     - We could use _tokenization_ to break apart pieces of text